vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- AUV = AUV = AUV = AUV = AUV = AUV -->
 <!-- AUV = AUV = AUV = AUV = AUV = AUV -->
 ### Autonomous Underwater Vehicles: A Perception & Control Approach

-This "side"-project is more of an attempt to test my deep understanding of signal processing, reinforcement learning and every other related topic under perception and control, and my ability to tie them together.
-The primary objective is to design and implemented, from scratch, a signal simulation pipeline and a perception & control pipeline to simulate a recon AUV in a customizable sea-floor.
-The AUV is designed to autonomously monitor underwater areas and flag any foreign objects in the water-space.
+This side-project is an attempt to bring together my skills in beamforming-based computational imaging, signal simulation, perception \& control and reinforcement learning to enable the simulation and demonstration of an AUV designed for seafloor surveillance.

+The objectives involve the creation of signal simulation pipelines to mimic the signals received by the uniform-linear-arrays of the AUV in a real underwater environment, imaging pipeline to produce acoustic images from the simulated signals using beamforming techniques, and a control pipeline that takes the acoustic images and produce state-to-action mappings to control the AUV.

-The project is written in C++ (and LibTorch) and currently under development, but you can explore its progress at [AUV Repository](https://github.com/vrsreeganesh/AUV/tree/main).
+The project is written in C++ (with LibTorch as primary library) and  is currently under development, but you can explore its progress at [AUV Repository](https://github.com/vrsreeganesh/AUV/tree/main).